|

 Believe

-then much of what Plato had to say on the matter in The Republic will
+reincarnation, then much of what Plato had to say on the matter

 Greatly

-reincarnation.
-Keeping things simple, I’ll be sticking
+combined with reincarnation.
+Keeping things simple, I’ll be

-and hell” part.
+out the “heaven and hell” part.

 Next